Skip to main content

 Store Selection

-Consider grouping stores by delivery schedule to:
+Consider grouping stores by delivery day to:

 • Match order timing with truck schedules